57,48 47,50 excl. VAT

 Clinical features

-This disease leads to stillbirths and sometimes in late term abortion, cardiac or respiratory failure, seizures, muscle weakness or they die suddenly of were euthanized within half a year of age.
+This disease leads to stillbirths and sometimes in late term abortion, cardiac or respiratory failure, seizures and muscle weakness.
+Affected horses often die within the first half year of life, and for surviving foals, euthanasia may be desirable due to poor quality of life.

 Additional information